y05f/EMlp/README.md

-# EVolutionary Feed-forward Neural Network with one hidden layer
+# Evolutionary Feed-forward Neural Network with one hidden layer